Diablo Range: Fauna

 The Diablo Range attracts far more raptors than coastal forests, such as red-tailed hawks.
 Golden eagle nesting sites are found in the Diablo Range, reaching their highest density in southern Alameda County.

 The Bay checkerspot butterfly, a federally listed threatened species, has habitat in the Range, especially at Mount Diablo.
 The California tiger salamander (Ambystoma californiense), also a federally threatened species and a vulnerable species of amphibian native to Northern California, lives in ponds in the range.
 The northern Pacific rattlesnake is thriving, as are many ground squirrels, hares, and various species of native and nonnative rodents.

-Tule elk (Cervus canadensis ssp. nannodes) were restored to Mount Hamilton between 1978-1981 and are slowly recovering in several small herds in Santa Clara and Alameda Counties.
+Tule elk (Cervus canadensis ssp. nannodes) were restored to Mount Hamilton between 1978–1981 and are slowly recovering in several small herds in Santa Clara and Alameda Counties.
 See Mount Hamilton elk recovery.
 Black-tailed deer are abundant.
 Pronghorn, grizzly bears, and wolves were extirpated in the 1800s.
 There still are numerous coyotes and some of the more vital mountain lion populations in the state.
 There are excellent populations of bobcats and gray foxes, which depend on the chaparral habitat.

 A species of millipede, Illacme plenipes, is endemic to the southern Diablo Range.
 First described in 1926, then not seen again until 2005, the species has more legs than any other species of millipede, with one specimen having 750.

+Indigenous habitation

+Many indigenous groups have settled alongside the Diablo Range, including the Ohlone, Yokuts, Miwok, Volvon, Muwekma, Tamien Nation, Amah Mutsen, Chalon, and Salinan.
+These indigenous communities maintained a sacred connection to the mountain range and local topography.
+Pre-colonial contact, these Native American communities preserved and respected their surrounding land, which had granted life.
+Specifically, Mount Diablo stood as a sacred symbol for multiple generations, representing the relationship between humans and their local environment.
+Multiple cultural artifacts of ceremonial importance have been unearthed and excavated from protected state parks within the Diablo Range.

+In the early 1800s, the Volvon were relocated to Spanish Mission systems.
+Their removal greatly impacted the local Diablo Range environment and established biodiversity.
+The Volvon resisted Spanish settlement throughout the 1820s, eventually declining in population due to epidemics.